Homemade chip shop curry sauce

 Anyone who says that chip shop curry sauce is attractive is literally just plain wrong.

 However, I also know what this stuff tastes like, i.e. nectar of the gods.
 I bet Thor is drinking curry sauce as we speak.
-Which is why I’m posting this recipe despite its somewhat questionable appearance… yeah.
-Very questionable.
+Which is why I’m posting this recipe despite its somewhat… questionable appearance.

 If you’re not British, I’m not sure whether you’ll have come across this style of curry sauce before.
-Here, you’ll find it in near enough every fish and chip shop (unless there’s a sad corner of the country that I’ve not yet visited who haven’t yet discovered the wonder of having curry sauce on chips).
-And you get a fish and chip shop on about every third street – that’s a lot of curry sauce.
+Here in the UK, you’ll find it in near enough every fish and chip shop.
+And you get a fish and chip shop on just about every third street… so that’s a lot of curry sauce.

-There’s nothing authentic about chip shop curry sauce.
+Don’t be fooled by the word ‘curry’ – there’s nothing remotely Indian about chip shop curry sauce.
 Don’t go thinking this is some Indian delight… it’s not exactly meant to be gourmet.
 This is the sort of thing you might eat while you’re stumbling home after a night at the pub.

 Or, you know, on a Friday night in front of the telly.